Front Range Fed

 How To Make Perfect Jammy Eggs in Just 7 Minutes

-After testing this method with multiple cooking times, I truly think the best way to make a perfect soft-boiled egg is by using the below method.
-These 7-minute eggs aren't difficult - you'll just need to watch your time carefully to avoid over or under-cooking the eggs.
+After testing this method with multiple cooking times, I truly think the best way to make a perfect soft-boiled egg is by using the method below.
+These 7-minute eggs aren't difficult - you'll just need to watch your time carefully to avoid over- or under-cooking the eggs.
 Here's what to do:

 1. Prepare the water.
 You'll want to start by bringing a large pot of water to a raging boil over medium-high heat.
 Make sure there's enough water to cover the eggs by at least an inch.
 Some recipes call for adding the eggs to the cold water and then bringing them to a boil, but that method makes it much harder to know how long your eggs have actually been boiling and you run the risk of overcooking them.
 Don't add your eggs until your water is rapidly boiling.